openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ### Documentation Required

 * Project documentation on GitHub + website
-* Tutorial on how to run it on Openshift
+* Tutorial on how to run it on OpenShift
 * Onboarding RHOBS documentation

 ### Open Questions